JuliaDynamics/Associations.jl/docs/src/index.md

 # CausalityTools.jl

-A Julia package for the detecting of information flow or dynamical coupling between time series.
+A Julia package for the quantification of invariant measures and the  detecting of information flow or dynamical coupling between time series.

 ## What can I do with `CausalityTools`?
 The package features common causality detection algorithms, such as transfer entropy and related information flows.
 It is equally well-suited both for the study of experimental data, and for studying dynamical systems from a more formal context.
 The workflow integrates nicely with `DynamicalSystems.jl`.